simonrbtech/mas_serverless_research_engine/README.md

     func start
     ```

-7. Create a Function App in Azure and deploy the code, for ex. by using Visual Studio Code plugins as described [this tutorial](https://www.youtube.com/watch?v=lpZCwzYVNpA) by John Savill.
+7. Create a Function App in Azure and deploy the code, for ex. by using Visual Studio Code plugins as described in [this tutorial](https://www.youtube.com/watch?v=lpZCwzYVNpA) by John Savill.
 Remember to stop or decommission the Function App when it is not in use anymore.

 ## License